yunhuiguo/CVPR-2021-L2ID-Classification-Challenges/README.md

 ## Steps

-1. Download the datasets for evaluation (EuroSAT, ISIC2018, Plant Disease, ChestX-Ray8) using the above links.
+1. Download the datasets for specific tracks for evaluation using the above links.

 2. Download miniImageNet using <https://drive.google.com/file/d/1uxpnJ3Pmmwl-6779qiVJ5JpWwOGl48xt/view?usp=sharing>